BENTLEIGH CLINIC TEMPORARILY CLOSED

 Mental symptoms

-Research indicated that poor sleep or lack of it leads to poor concentration and memory.
-People who are sleep deprived have difficulty in focusing on tasks and in sustaining attention.
-The same study indicated that more than 60% of poor sleepers struggled in concentrating and cannot think clearly.
+Research indicates that poor sleep or lack of it leads to poor concentration and memory.
+Sleep-deprived people have difficulty in focusing on tasks and in sustaining attention.
+The same study indicated that more than 60% of poor sleepers struggled to concentrate and could not think clearly.
 Making sensible decisions became harder.

-Other studies found that people who suffer from chronic lack of sleep also have difficulty in seeing and has poor skin condition.
+Other studies found that people who suffer from chronic lack of sleep also have difficulty seeing and have poor skin conditions.

 If sleep deprivation is due to a sleep disorder, the correct thing to do is to see a doctor to determine what tests to do.